CardmakingHobbies & Crafts

 Follow the dotted lines to fold the paper all the way around the card.

-Be careful to not fold the envelope too tightly on the card, so the card can slide into the envelope.
+Be careful to not fold the envelope too tightly on the card — so the card can slide into the envelope.
 You can draw folding lines on your paper (wrong side up) or you can just fold around the card (like a present).

 Next, follow along the blue lines to cut away the parts you won’t need.

-And your envelope is done!
+…And just like that, your envelope is done!

 Of course, it will look much better when you use a fun piece of patterned paper that matches your handmade card.
-All the markings and lines you see here were simply used to illustrate each individual step for making envelopes.
+All the markings and lines you see here were simply used to illustrate each individual step for making paper envelopes.

 When you’re ready to seal your envelope, I suggest using a glue stick — because it will be easier for the recipient to open.
 Be sure to let it dry completely before you put it in the mail.